Mary Harris Smith: Feminist campaigning

 Harris Smith supported various causes seeking to advance women, including the Parliamentary Committee for Women's Suffrage, the Society for the Return of Women as Poor Law Guardians, the Society for Promoting the Employment of Women, the National Union of Women Workers, the Gentlewoman's Employment Club and the Soroptimist Club.

 Death and commemoration

 Mary Harris Smith, FCA and honorary incorporated accountant, died in a medical nursing home in St Leonards-on-Sea on 7 August 1934.

-Upon her appointment in 2019, Fiona Wilkinson, the first woman President of the Institute of Chartered Accountants in England and Wales, announced that one of her aims was to celebrate the centenary of Mary Harris Smith becoming a chartered accountant and member.
+Upon her appointment in 2019, Fiona Wilkinson, the President of the Institute of Chartered Accountants in England and Wales, announced that one of her aims was to celebrate the centenary of Mary Harris Smith becoming a chartered accountant and member.

 On 5 May 2020, the Institute of Chartered Accountants in England and Wales announced the commissioning of a blue plaque in commemoration of Harris Smith, 100 years since the day that she became a member.
 It will be displayed on the City of London Magistrates' Court, on the corner of Queen Victoria Street and Bucklersbury. close to the site of her now demolished office.
 It will be only the third blue plaque in the City of London to commemorate an individual woman.